rschristopher/ischristtrue.com/src/modern-views/free-will.md

  we become the playthings of demons, no longer able to exercise our
  God-given will.

+!!! quote "2 Peter 2:1"
+     But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.

 Who are you to classify God within rationality?